Drawing Layers

 f

-which should take the vector of category values and return a new vector of categories or category/label pairs.
+You can also pass a Function to categories which should take the vector of category values and return a new vector of categories or category/label pairs.

 For example, you could add summary statistics to the facet layout titles this way, by grabbing them from a dictionary computed separately.